BlSyme/Glenfinglas/README.md

 ## Configuration

-### Models
+### Models (`ARCH`)
 - `resnet18` - lightweight option for smaller/easier datasets.
 Pretrained on ImageNet.
-- `resnet50` - larger resnet model which may be suitable for larger datasets.
+- `resnet50` - larger ResNet model which may be suitable for larger datasets.
 Pretrained on ImageNet.
-- `efficientnetv2_s` - alternative model architecture: lighter than resnet50 and performs best on Glenfinglas data.
+- `efficientnetv2_s` - alternative lightweight model architecture.
 Pretrained on ImageNet.
+- `efficientnetv2_m` - larger EfficientNet V2 model which may be suitable for larger datasets.
+Pretrained on ImageNet.
+- `speciesnet` - the same EfficientNet V2-M architecture, pretrained by Google on over 65M camera trap images (see **SpeciesNet**).

 ### Image Preprocessing
 - `CropBottom` - crops `CROP_FRAC` fraction of input image height from bottom to remove data overlay bar in camera trap images.
 Set to 0.0456 for Glenfinglas data; set to 0.0 for no crop.